cooper/ferret/doc/Keywords.md

 Declares a class instance initializer.

+A class may have any number of initializers.
+Initialize succeeds as long as at least one of them is satisfied.
+The first one found is considered default and dictates the `init` signature.

 ```
 class Person

+# default initializer since it occurs first
 init {
     need @fullName: Str, @age: Num, @gender: Sym
 }

+# secondary initializer
+# this one happens to refer to the default one, but that is not required
+init {
+    need $firstName: Str, $lastName: Str
+    need $age: Num, $gender: Sym
+    return Person("$firstName $lastName", $age, $gender)
+}

+end

+# OK, uses default init signature
+$john = Person("John Doe", 43, :male)

+# uses secondary initializer.
+# note the args for a secondary initializer must be explicit.
+$jane = Person(firstName: "Jane", lastName: "Doe", age: 42, gender: :female)
 ```

 ### prop